 The Act says that we are only able to accept access applications that:

-- Are in writing and sent to us at the address above;
+- Are in writing and sent to us using one of the options detailed above

-- Include a postal address in Australia as the address for correspondence; and
+- Include a postal address in Australia as the address for correspondence

 - Include as much specific information as necessary to enable us to identify the information you are asking for.